 But, how and where to fit them in?
 Won’t the small group students miss out on your main presentation?
 Could be, but, what if you divide the class into a series of small groups (your presentation as one of them) and rotate students through each activity?
 That way everyone experiences the variety of activities all related to your curriculum goals.
 Plus, each student has the opportunity to meet with you in a small group.
 That translates to individualized attention while in your small group.

 But, if I do a small group, that means less time to present my lesson.
 I won’t be able to finish everything.
-True, but maybe yo can re-evaluate the lesson, refine it down to 2-3 important points during your small group.
+True, but maybe you can re-evaluate the lesson, refine it down to 2-3 important points during your small group.
 Or, perhaps the extra assistant groups will be sharing some of your curriculum goals through their activities.
 Take a look.
 It may work out!